16 Problem Solving & Modeling

 Verification and validation of the outcomes from mathematical models against measurements are critical if such models are to be successful as predictive design tools.

 Finally, these equations (i.e., the “model,” in general) can be used to analyze similar problems of interest, such as in a parametric study where one quantity is varied using the model to establish the corresponding effects on the other quantities.
 Such parametric studies with mathematical and/or numerical models are critical in engineering design.
 For example, a particular combination of parameters may be sought to optimize the system performance or for another reason.
 However, it should always be remembered that no mathematical description of a physical problem can be perfect for its behavior.
-It can only be an approximation whose accuracy depends on how diligent the model is set up to begin with, including the nature of the assumptions and approximations.
+It can only be an approximation whose accuracy depends on how diligently the model is set up, including the nature of the assumptions and approximations.

 Multi-Disciplinary Problems